Legend of the 15th-Century Founder of Riga

 Kristaps = St. Christopher

-Today the statue of Kristaps is kept in the Museum of Riga’s History and Navigation (around the corner from the Dome cathedral).
+Today the statue of Kristaps is kept in the the corner from the Dome cathedral).
 In recent years a replicate in a glass case has been placed near the river on 11 Novembra Krastmala.
 Lielais Kristaps also appears on the reverse side of the 10-lati coin (worth approximately $5).

 Kristaps Still Favored by Latvians